edeliciouso/Predicting-Crop-Yields/README.md

 ## Directory

 - Crop_Yield_All.ipynb : code for merging all the data together
-- Explore_Data.ipynb : code for data exploration (EDA)
+- DataVisualization.ipynb : code for data exploration (EDA)